Asian Pacific Islander Desi American (APIDA) Heritage Month

 Date(s): Every Friday on IG stories

 Description: Join us on the MCC's Instagram stories every Friday with new APIDA Buckeye cooks showcasing their favorite family recipes!
 Learn how to cook some delicious and sentimental APIDA cuisine with five different APIDA Buckeyes!
 An Instagram Live cook-along event will take place on Friday 2/12.
 You can pick up your free ingredients for the spicy ramen cook along at the MCC if you are one of the first 12 people to stop by on Friday 2/12!
-Also, be on the look out for our Virtual Cookbook with all the recipes and more coming at the end of APIDA Heritage month!
+Also, be on the lookout for our Virtual Cookbook with all the recipes and more coming at the end of APIDA Heritage month!

 Shattering The Single Story